lexermal/se-learning-assistant/README.md

 - Project cleanup (title, pages, files)
 - Sidebar do discuss with AI agent about gramatik and look up info about words
-- Rightclick allows adding work as flashcard or to look it up

 ### Stage 2 - AI story generator based on flahcards